nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ![C.H.I.P.
 Pro FCC ID](images/CHIP_Pro_FCC.png)

-## Mass Production
+## Do Something G8

 Are you thinking about mass production?
-We can offer

-## Community Projects

-See what other people are making with C.H.I.P.
-Pro.
+We offer custom flashing and NRE software services to get you moving quickly towards a fully developed product.
+We also have lots of experience producing PCBs so, reach out to us for material and manufacturer recommendations at pro@nextthing.co.